ValentinChb/FASTFarm2Simulink/README.md

     - Add MinGW-w64 package for running and compiling MEX functions
 - Anaconda or Miniconda (contains libraries thar are needed for running FAST.Farm)

-- Microsof Visual Studio could be downloaded for writing Fortran DLLs for FAST.Farm (not needed for this interface)
+- [Optional] Microsof Visual Studio could be downloaded for writing Fortran DLLs for FAST.Farm (not needed for this interface)

 Add the following libraries to your path (mkl libraries can be added by downloading Miniconda, the others should be in the MinGW folder).
 These libraries are needed for running FAST.Farm (OpenFAST works without those).
 Some libraries have '.1' at the end, if so, change the name of those libraries.
 - libifportMD.dll